MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/overview-sss.md

 ### Frequently asked questions

-**Question: Who can provision the SharePoint Success Site?**
+**Question: Who has permission to provision the SharePoint Success Site?**
 <br>
-Answer:
-- Tenant administrator, also known as Office 365 global administrator
-- SharePoint Site collection administrator with Site owner permissions for the site
+Answer: SharePoint Tenant administrator credentials or higher are required.
 <br>

-**Question: Who has permissions to customize site template?**
+**Question: Who has permission to customize site template?**
 <br>
-Answer:
-- SharePoint Site collection administrator
-- SharePoint Site owner or Site member permissions
+Answer: The SharePoint Tenant administrator or site level Site owner or Site member permissions.
 <br>

-**Question: Who can create custom playlists and hide or show content in M365 learning pathways?**
+**Question: Who can create custom playlists and hide/show content in M365 learning pathways?**
 <br>
-Answer:
-- Site collection administrator for M365 learning pathways
-- SharePoint Site owner or Site member permissions for M365 learning pathways
+Answer: The Site collection administrator for M365 learning pathways and SharePoint Site owner or Site member permissions for M365 learning pathways.
 <br>

 **Question: Who has permissions to use the SharePoint Success Site as a user?**
 <br>
-Answer:
-- Microsoft 365 user permissions
-- SharePoint Site visitor permissions or higher
+Answer: Microsoft 365 user permissions or SharePoint Site visitor permissions or higher.